onap/multicloud-framework/docs/specs/multicloud_resource_capacity_check.rst

     "vCPU": int,  // number of cores
     "Memory": float,  // size of memory, GB
     "Storage": int, //GB
-    "VIMs": array  // VIMs OOF wish to check with
+    "VIMs": array, //list of "VIM ID" with which OOF wish to check }
-  }

 Output of check_vim_capacity will be